-Israel agrees to vaccinate Palestinians workers, Palestinian officials say
+Israel agrees to vaccinate Palestinian workers, Palestinian officials say

 To date, Palestinians have gotten access to about 10,000 doses of the Russian Sputnik vaccine donated by Moscow, 2,000 of which of arrived in Gaza Thursday.
 Israel also sent 5,000 doses in early February to inject health workers.

-Being able to reach 100,000 workers would mark a significant boost in the Palestinian program, according to Palestinian Heath Minister Mai al-Kaila.
+Being able to reach 100,000 workers would mark a significant boost for the Palestinian program, according to Palestinian Heath Minister Mai al-Kaila.

 “We welcome this,” al-Kaila said Saturday.
 “We need to vaccinate our people so we can end the pandemic everywhere.”